-- When: Consider the best time for the conversation.
-Ask if they have time to talk. - Where: Ideally choose somewhere quiet where everyone can focus. - Why: Understand what behaviour change they are open to, and what is motivating them to change? - What: Understand what works for the person.
-Consider their past experiences, interests and support systems. - Who: Consider who is present and ask if they prefer to talk to you alone or would prefer to have a friend, family member or chaperone. - How: Think through how you can prepare for conversations such as reviewing notes already on the system.
-Be cautious not to assume based on past information though as peoples life circumstances can change rapidly.
+- •When: Consider the best time for the conversation.
+Ask if they have time to talk. - •Where: Ideally choose somewhere quiet where everyone can focus. - •Why: Understand what behaviour change they are open to, and what is motivating them to change? - •What: Understand what works for them.
+Consider past experiences, interests and support systems. - •Who: Consider who is present and ask if they want to talk to you alone or would prefer to have a chaperone. - •How: Prepare for conversations such as reviewing notes already on the system.
+However, don't make assumptions as life circumstances can change rapidly.